Twins overtake Tigers 4-2 behind strong start from Berrios

 Tigers: LHP Matthew Boyd (2-3, 3.19 ERA) pitches on Tuesday night.
 He has completed at least six innings in seven of his eight turns this season, with five starts allowing two runs or fewer.

-Twins: RHP Lance Lynn (1-4, 7.47 ERA), off to an abysmal start with his new team and coming off his shortest appearance of the season, takes the mound in the middle game of the series.
+Twins: RHP Lance Lynn (1-4, 7.47 ERA) takes the mound in the middle game of the series.
 He gave up three runs on four hits and four walks in three innings last week in a loss to the Cardinals.

 For more AP baseball coverage: https://apnews.com/tag/MLBbaseball